YousufNaveedKhan/YousufNaveedKhan/README.md

 ###

 <h3 align="center">Assalamualaikum, my name is Muhammad Yousuf Naveed.
-I am an IT professional from Pakistan.
-I am currently teaching various IT skills to students at Aptech, Gulshan II Center.
-My passion lies in the field of IT, and my vision is to represent myself and my country within this industry.</h3>
+I am a Software Engineer and IT professional from Pakistan.
+Currently, I am freelancing while pursuing a 3-year Advanced Diploma in Software Engineering from Aptech.
+Alongside, I am in my 4th year of the Dars-e-Nizami course.
+My passion for IT drives me to constantly enhance my skills, and my vision is to represent myself and my country in the global tech industry.</h3>

 ###